WESO

-WESO (970 AM; "Emmanuel Radio") is a radio station broadcasting a Catholic radio format, simulcasting sister station WNEB in Worcester.
+WESO (970 AM) is a radio station broadcasting a Catholic radio format, simulcasting sister station WNEB in Worcester.
 Established in 1955, the station is licensed to serve Southbridge, Massachusetts, United States.
-WESO is owned by Emmanuel Communications, Inc.
+WESO is owned by Holy Family Communications, and operates as part of The Station of the Cross.

+History

 WESO broadcast a country music format as "The Spirit 970" until October 2008, when the station began to simulcast the business talk programming of then-sister station WBNW in Concord.
 On June 13, 2014, Money Matters Radio, Inc. reached a deal to sell WESO to Emmanuel Communications, Inc., the owner of WNEB.
 The deal closed on August 29, 2014, at a purchase price of $250,000.
-Following the sale, WESO was converted to noncommercial operation and began to carry WNEB's "Emmanuel Radio" programming, which includes programming from EWTN Radio.
+Following the sale, WESO was converted to noncommercial operation and began to carry WNEB's "Emmanuel Radio" programming, which included programming from EWTN Radio.

+Holy Family Communications, owner of WQOM in Natick and stations in New York, Pennsylvania, and Ohio, began operating WESO and WNEB under a local marketing agreement on January 1, 2022.
+The stations became part of Holy Family's The Station of the Cross network.
+In early 2024, Holy Family bought the stations outright for $1,000.
+Holy Family announced its plans to sell WESO, WNEB and WACE in Chicopee to Journey for Life Media for $150,000 in May 2025; the sale was withdrawn that August, with Holy Family subsequently reaching a deal to sell WESO to Daniel Becker's TLM Communications.